rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - filter - AnomalyResultFilterInput: Filter anomaly results by input.
     - timezoneOffset - System.Single: Offset based on customer timezone.
 - Returns AnomalyResultGroupedDataConnection.
-### appflowssummary
-- The appflowssummary subcommand takes no arguments.
-- Returns AppflowsSummary.
 ### aremultigeobackupsenabled
 Retrieves the status of multi-geo backups for the specified organization.

 - There is a single argument of type System.String.
 - Returns System.Boolean.
-### atlassiansite
-RSC details for an Atlassian site.

-- There is a single argument of type System.String.
-- Returns AtlassianSite.
-### atlassiansites
-Atlassian sites in an account.

-- There are 7 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortBy - HierarchySortByField: Sort hierarchy objects according to the hierarchy field.
-    - sortOrder - SortOrder: Sort order of result.
-    - filter - list of Filters: The hierarchy object filter.
-- Returns AtlassianSiteConnection.
-### attributedfeatureflag
-Evaluate the feature flag with attributes.

-- There are 2 arguments.
-    - key - AttributedFeatureFlagName: Feature flag key.
-    - attributes - list of FeatureFlagAttributeInputs: List of attributes used to evaluate the feature flag.
-- Returns AttributedFeatureFlag.
 ### authorizationsforglobalresource
 List of authorized operations for global resource.